 - Harmony = colours that are in harmony must contain at least one common colour

 - Complements = are those colours that are directly opposite from one another in the colour wheel

 To see the value of your work, you need to see the lightness and darkness of it, not the colour.
 If you look at your work in a different way, it will be easier to know what you need to do next.

 Here’s a tip from Nick:

 When you’re don’t know what it is that just isn’t working, snap a photo of your work in progress with your phone.
 Edit the image and turn it into black and white… slide it to Noir.
 Now you are looking at the value contrast, not at the colour of the paint.

 Are all of your paintings looking the same?
 It is all fine and good to work in a series so your works speak to each other, but are you stuck?
 Are you using certain colours just because you have them already in pots on your griddle?
 Are you using a certain colour simply because you had success in the past using that colour palette?
 Maybe it’s time for something fresh.

-Sorry, the book giveaway he mentions at the end of the video is no longer happening.
+The book giveaway he mentions at the end of the video is no longer happening.
 But you can join the annual Art2Life Workshop that starts Feb 15, 2021